 Assets Recognized from the Costs to Obtain and Fulfill Contracts: We recognize an asset for the incremental costs of obtaining a contract with a client if it is expected that the economic benefit and amortization period will be longer than one year.
 Incremental costs of obtaining a contract include only those costs that are directly related to the acquisition of new contracts and that would not have been incurred if the contract had not been obtained.
 We do not incur incremental costs to obtain a contract renewal.
-The Company determined that certain sales commissions and bonuses, including related fringe benefits, meet the capitalization criteria under Accounting Standards Codification ("ASC") Subtopic 340-40, "Other Assets and Deferred Costs: Contracts with Customers" ("ASC 340-40").
-We also recognize an asset for the costs to fulfill a contract with a client if the costs are specifically identifiable, generate or enhance resources used to satisfy future performance obligations, and are expected to be recovered.
-We determined that substantially all costs related to implementation activities are administrative in nature and meet the capitalization criteria under ASC 340-40.
-These capitalized costs to fulfill a contract principally relate to upfront direct costs that are expected to be recovered and enhance our ability to satisfy future performance obligations.
+We determined that certain sales commissions and bonuses, including related fringe benefits, meet the capitalization criteria under Accounting Standards Codification ("ASC") Subtopic 340-40, "Other Assets and Deferred Costs: Contracts with Customers" ("ASC 340-40").
+We also recognize an asset for the costs to fulfill a contract with a client if the costs related to implementation activities are administrative in nature and meet the capitalization criteria under ASC 340-40.
+These capitalized costs to fulfill a contract with a respected to be recovered and enhance our ability to satisfy future performance obligations.

 The assets related to both costs to obtain and costs to fulfill contracts with clients are capitalized and amortized using an accelerated method over an eight-year life to closely align with the pattern of client attrition over the estimated life of the client relationship.
-We regularly review our deferred costs for potential impairment and did not recognize an impairment loss during the fiscal years ended May 31, 2022 or May 31, 2021.
+We regularly review our deferred costs for potential impairment and did not recognize an impairment loss during the fiscal years ended May 31, 2023 or May 31, 2022.